marcboeker/go-duckdb/README.md

 }
 defer conn.Close()

-// Retrieve appender from connection. appender, err := NewAppenderFromConn(conn, "", "test")
-if err != {
+// Retrieve appender from connection (note that you have to create the table 'test' beforehand). appender, err := NewAppenderFromConn(conn, "", "test") if err != {
   ...